ARCHITECTURE: 4 Impressive Garage Designs to Inspire Your Renovation

 If you’re looking for some extra living space at home, a concrete garage is great for this.
 You can convert your garage into a living room, dining room, study room or a home movie area.

 This might not be for everyone but it’s a great option for those on a budget.
 A shed garage consists of the shell of a garage without the floor, making costs lower because there is less building required.
 This can be used as a great protector for vehicles and other items and could also make a good working space for a project.
 Some advice though – ideally, this type of garage isn’t the best option for storing personal items of higher value in that you are worried about losing as it isn’t as sturdy as other types.
+For more Shed Garage door ideas check out this local garage door repair company from Chicago and their blog.

 Brick siding garage